buildparafin/embedded-demo/README.md

 In order to display an embedded offer to a business with Parafin Elements, you first need to create a business.
 Create a new test business with a pre-approved offer using the curl command below.

 > ⚠️ Heads up! <br/>
 > Make sure you update the `client_id` and `client_secret` in the curl request with your respective keys.
-Also, if you end up changing the `business_external_id` value, don't forget to update the `businessId` variable found in the project's App.js file.
+If you end up changing the `business_external_id` value, don't forget to update the [`businessId` variable](https://github.com/mattmitchell6/parafin-elements-quickstart/blob/c1cd49696876da1c5abcd3956369c3c204d62d61/src/App.js#L21) found in the project's App.js file.

 ```bash
 curl -XPOST  https://api.dev.parafin.com/business \